josh-wong/zune-software-setup/README.md

 5. Plug in your Zune device to your computer to automatically install the device driver.
 6. Open the Zune software.
 Your Zune device will then start syncing with the Zune software.

-> **Note:** If you previously reset your Zune to its factory default settings, you will see a different screen that shows your Zune has a "Required Update", even though an update is not actually available.
+> **Note:** If you previously reset your Zune to its factory default settings, you will see a different screen that shows your Zune has a "Required Update".
 If this screen appears, click **Accept**.
-Once the "update" is complete, you can begin syncing your media to your Zune HD.
+Once this process is finished, you can begin syncing your media to your Zune HD.

 To select which folders to sync with your Zune device, go to **Settings** in the Zune software.
 In **Collection**, you will see **Monitored folders** where you can choose which folders to sync.